-Why should you make a Will?
+Why should I make a Will?

-Things to consider when making a Will?
+Things to consider when making a Will:

 Careful consideration is needed regarding your beneficiaries, particularly if you wish to exclude someone from inheriting.

-If you have young children it's imperative to appoint suitable Guardians.
+If you have young children, it's imperative to appoint suitable Guardians.
 Guardians are the people you trust to step in and care for children under the age of 18.

-You may wish to include details for your funeral, make provision for your pets or gift a specific item that you cherish to a loved one.
+You may wish to include details for your funeral, make provision for your pets, or gift a specific item that you cherish to a loved one.

 Protective Property Trust Will